muratk3n/thirdwave/en/tweets/2020/week9a.md

 Screenplay: the entire Earth population dies from virus, only ones left are in ISS.
-Movie is about them trying to land on their own then exploring Earth starying new life.
+Movie is about them trying to land on their own then exploring Earth, starting new life.
 Maybe a few zombies too.

 *2020-2-25 18:29:56*